Key Insights 📈

 The list goes on.

 Using rigorous influencer intelligence and analytics can help you separate real influencers from those who pretend to be more influential than they are.
-It can also help you track an influencer’s performance over time once you determine which influencers you want to include in your campaign.
+It can also help you track an influencer’s performance over time once you determine which influencers to include in a campaign.

 What is Influencer Intelligence?